GrapheneOS/platform_packages_modules_Bluetooth/android/pandora/server/README.md

-# Blueberry Android server
+# Pandora Android server

-The Blueberry Android server exposes the [Blueberry test interfaces]( go/blueberry-doc) over gRPC implemented on top of the Android Bluetooth SDK.
+The Pandora Android server exposes the [Pandora test interfaces]( go/pandora-doc) over gRPC implemented on top of the Android Bluetooth SDK.

 ## Getting started

-Using Blueberry Android server requires to:
+Using Pandora Android server requires to:

 * Build AOSP for your DUT, which can be either a physical device or an Android Virtual Device (AVD).
 * [Only for virtual tests] Build Rootcanal, the Android virtual Bluetooth Controller.
 * Setup your test environment.
-* Build, install, and run Blueberry server.
+* Build, install, and run Pandora server.
 * Run your tests.

 ### 1. Build and run AOSP code